 A colonoscopy is an outpatient medical procedure used to visually inspect the large intestine and the rectum.
 In the exam, a long, flexible tube with a camera on the end is inserted into the rectum and maneuvered by the doctor to the other end of the large intestine.
 The colonoscope blows air into the large intestine to expand it and allow the doctor to clearly see its walls as the device is slowly removed.
 The doctor can take tissue samples or remove small polyps for further examination, if necessary, during the procedure.

 A colonoscopy may be performed to determine the cause of symptoms like intestinal or rectal bleeding, or as a colorectal cancer screening to look for polyps or other indications of disease.
-People should get their first screening colonoscopy when they reach the age of 45 (for African Americans) or 50, or sooner if they have close relatives who have had polyps or colorectal cancer.
+People should get their first screening colonoscopy when they reach the age of 45, especially if there’s a family history of colon cancer or polyps.

 Preparing for a Colonoscopy